AlexCharlton/Hypergiant/README.md

 - `light-intensities` – `(#:array #:float N-LIGHTS)`
 - `material` – `#:vec4`

-Note that all of these uniforms are automatically provided by `add-node`, although they depend on Hyperscene’s lighting extension to be activated.
+Note that all of these uniforms (except `material`) are automatically provided by `add-node`, although they depend on Hyperscene’s lighting extension to be activated.
 E.g. `(activate-extension SCENE (lighting)`

+The function `make-material` can be used to create a vector suitable for passing as the `material` uniform value.

 **Exports**
     (light (SURFACE-COLOR #:vec4) (POSITION #:vec3) (NORMAL #:vec3)) -> #:vec4